 School counseling is one of several areas of specialization within the Ed.M. program in Psychological Counseling (COUS).
 It is a specialty that allows students to develop appropriate skills to deliver services that are specific to school settings, in addition to learning the essential functions generally found in the counseling profession.
 A graduate of this specialization is eligible for provisional certification as a School Counselor in New York State after completing the program, including a series of specified courses.
-Consult the Master's Student Handbook for more information about the School Counselor specialization.
-For permanent certification, New York State requires two years of employment as a school counselor and 30 additional credits of graduate work.
-The credits from the Ed.M. beyond the M.A. will be applied toward the 30.
-Students planning to obtain New York State Certification in School Counseling use the en passant M.A. to apply for provisional certification.
-Students should complete the application for certification upon graduation from the M.A. program.
+Consult the School Counseling Program Master's Student Handbook for more information about the School Counselor specialization.